csdavids519/OneHotel/README.md

 ### Returning Visitor Goals

-- Returning visitors have access to view existing bookngs status and request edits.
+- Returning visitors have access to view existing bookings status and request edits.

 ---

 ## Technologies Used

-- [Django](https://www.djangoproject.com/) - framwork used to create Hotel One.
+- [Django](https://www.djangoproject.com/) - framework used to create Hotel One.
 - [PostgreSQL](https://www.postgresql.org/) - relational database used to manage Hotel One backend.
 - [Bootstrap](https://getbootstrap.com/) - used to manage the css of this project.
 - [Heroku](https://www.heroku.com/home) - was used to deploy the project.